tldr-pages/tldr/pages/linux/pkgadd.md

 `pkgadd {{package-name}}`

-- update a already installed package from a local package
+- update an already installed package from a local package

 `pkgadd -u {{package-name}}`

-- force installation of a package

-`pkgadd -f {{package-name}}`